Are you looking for ways to save on energy in your home?

 24. Install a new boiler if yours needs upgrading

-Ease: ⭐⭐
+Ease:

 Savings: £ £ £ £ £

 Even if your boiler is less than 10 years old, you may still need to replace it if you find any visible leaks or notice any unusual smells or noises.
-And if you’re frequently calling out an engineer to repair your boiler, you’ll probably be better off spending that money on a new one altogether.
+If you’re frequently calling out an engineer to repair your boiler, you’ll probably be better off spending that money on a new one altogether.

 Whether it’s a regular, system or combi boiler, most modern condensing boilers are generally A-rated.
 However, keep in mind that even though your new boiler may have A-rate potential, it needs to be installed correctly in order to work at this efficiency.